A Lifeline for Migrant Youth

-Pratham, with support from Citi Foundation, has created Project Rise to ease the transition for these new arrivals.
+Pratham and Citi Foundation created Project Rise to ease the transition for these new arrivals.
 The program provides low-cost hostels and offers the support needed to acclimate to their new surroundings.
 The goal is to provide a “home away from home” for disadvantaged youth.
 So far, there are hostels functional in New Delhi, Mumbai, Pune and Chandigarh.

 The program has already provided assistance to 200 youth.
 Vyjayanthimala Panda is among the success stories.
 After staying in Pratham’s Santacruz hostel for six months, she was able to rent an apartment on her own in the same part of town.
 Today, she lives independently and can help support her family back home.
 Having settled into her new life and job, she has no plans to return to Odisha anytime soon.